Rintarooo/TSP_DRL_PtrNet/README.md

 ```

 ### Inference
 After completing training, set the configuration for inference.
-Now you can see how the training process went from the csv files in the 'Csv' dir.
+Now, you can see how the training process went from the csv files in the 'Csv' dir.
 You may use my pre-trained weight './Pt/0825_15_49_step4990_act.pt' in the 'Pt' dir.
 ```bash
 python config.py -m 'test' -ct 20 -s 10 --islogger -ap './Pt/0825_15_49_step4990_act.pt'
 ```